korcankaraokcu/PINCE/CONTRIBUTING.md

 - Libpince support for Mono and Java (symbol recognition, calling functions, dissect obj tree etc.)
 - Move GUI classes of PINCE.py to their own files
 - Extend documentation to GUI parts.
 Libpince has 100% documentation coverage but GUI doesn't
 - Finish adopting type hints and variable annotations across the codebase.
-The libpince root is largely typed now, but the GUI and gdb_python_scripts still lag behind
+All of libpince has full function type-hint coverage now, but the GUI and PINCE.py still lags behind
 - Arrows for jump instructions based on disassembled output
 - Flowcharts based on disassembled output
 - Consider implementing a GUI for catchpoints(syscall, fork, exec etc.).
 Signal handling already has a GUI(HandleSignals widget), but the remaining catchpoint types are still done via the GDB Console